nathanssantos/evolution-graph/README.md

 **argument type:** _String_

-Create and append a graph as child of the element found with the selector passed as argument.
+Create and append the graph as a child of the element selected by the selector passed as an argument.

 ### **`setCurrentStep`**